softindex/datakernel/docs/components/markdown/core/http.md

 {% github_sample softindex/datakernel/blob/master/examples/core/http/src/main/java/HelloWorldExample.java tag:REGION_1 %}
 {% endhighlight %}

 So, this server runs in the provided eventloop and waits for connections on port `8080`.
-When server receives a request, it sends back a Promise of greeting response.
+When a server receives a request, it sends back a Promise of greeting response.

 To check how the example works, open your favorite browser and go to [localhost:8080](http://localhost:8080).

 ##### [See full example on GitHub](https://github.com/softindex/datakernel/blob/master/examples/core/http/src/main/java/HelloWorldExample.java)

 #### "Hello World" Server with pre-defined Launcher
-Launchers manage application lifecycle and allow to create applications simply and minimalistically:
+Launchers manage application lifecycle and allow to create applications in a simple manner:
 {% highlight java %}
 {% github_sample /softindex/datakernel/blob/master/examples/tutorials/getting-started/src/main/java/HttpHelloWorldExample.java tag:EXAMPLE%}
 {% endhighlight %}